Stability conditions and braid group actions on affine $A_n$ quivers: Bridgeland Stability Conditions

 We also assume the stability conditions $\sigma=(Z,\mathcal{P})$ satisfy the support property: For some norm $\parallel\cdot\parallel$ on $k(\D)\otimes\mathbb{R}$ there is a constant $C>0$ such that for all classes $\gamma\in K(\D)$ of semistable objects in $\D$.
 Bridgeland also introduced a topology on the stability space with support property and showed that it is a complex manifold. \begin{thm}[\cite{Br1}, Theorem 1.2] The space $\Stab(\D)$ has the structure of a complex manifold and the projection map of central charges

 defined by $(Z,\sli) \mapsto Z$ is a local isomorphism of complex manifolds onto an open subset of $\Hom_{\mathbb{Z}}(K(\D),\mathbb{C})$. \end{thm}

-We denote by $\Stab(D(\tilde{A}_{n,N}))$ the space of stability conditions of the derived category of right modules over the dg Ginzburg algebra of the affine $A_n$ quiver with the support property.
+We denote by $\Stab(D(\tilde{A}_{n,N}))$ the space of stability conditions of the derived category of right modules over the dg Ginzburg algebra of the quiver of affine type $A$ with the support property.
 We denote by $\Stab^{\circ}(D(\tilde{A}_{n,N}))$ the distinguished connected component which contains the connected subset containing the standard heart.

 By composing an isomorphism $\nu_{\phi}:K(\mathcal{H}(\Delta_{\phi}))\rightarrow H_{\pm}(\phi)$ and a period of $\phi$, $Z_{\phi}:H_{\pm}(\phi)\rightarrow\mathbb{C}$.
 We construct a central charge from a saddle-free differential $Z:=Z_{\phi}\circ \nu_{\phi}:K(\mathcal{H}(\Delta_{\phi}))\rightarrow \mathbb{C}$.